justenwalker/resume/README.md

 - Create utilities to automate common maintenance tasks
 - Create tooling in Go to support cloud platform provisioning and operation
 - Automate provisioning of VMs with Ansible
-- On-call support for platform issues and traffic failovers
+- On-call support for platform issues and traffic fail-overs
 - Work on projects to improve site reliability
 - Documented and presented new solutions at Design Reviews and Production Readiness Reviews

 #### Role: Tech Lead, Microservices Platform Squad
-Provided technical guidance to the Microservice platform team, assigned work to the squadmembers, and ran planning meetings
+Provided technical guidance to the Microservice platform team, assigned work to the squad-members, and ran planning meetings

 - Coached a team of around 8 developers.
 - Worked with local Hoboken and Remote Dublin members